Charlie Jacobs

 Charles Marvin Jacobs (born September 16, 1971) is the co-Chief Executive Officer of Delaware North, a role he shares with his brothers, Jerry and Lou.
-Jacobs is also Chief Executive Officer and Alternate Governor for the Boston Bruins.
+Jacobs oversees Delaware North's interests in Boston, and is Chief Executive Officer and Alternate Governor for the Boston Bruins.
 He is the Founder and Chairman of the Boston Bruins Foundation, having raised more than $62 million for charitable organizations throughout New England since 2003.

 Early life and education

 Jacobs is the son of Margaret and Jeremy Jacobs and is the youngest of their six children.
 His father is the chairman of the NHL Board of Governors.

 Jacobs attended Boston College and graduated with a Bachelor of Arts in 1994.
 After graduation, he moved to California, working briefly with the Los Angeles Kings before joining Total Media Group as CEO and president.

 Throughout his career, Jacobs has achieved many accolades including being inducted into Sports Business Journal’s Forty Under 40 Class of 2009.
 Under his guidance, the Bruins were named the Sport Business Journal’s 2012 Sports Team of the Year based on the criteria of “excellence, growth, creativity, innovation, sound planning, implementation and outcomes.”

 Jacobs has three adult children and resides in Boston with his wife Liz Jacobs and their dog Berry.